wurujiepku/wurujiepku.github.io/index.md

 ---

 Congratulations!
 You've finished the tutorial.
 Before you leave, please note that all your past answers are saved when you click **Next**, so you may come back and review them anytime you want.
-There are **six** problems in total.
-Please check your explanations carefully before finally clicking **Submit** to get your reward.
+There are **six** problems in each HIT.
+Please check your URLs carefully before finally clicking **Submit** to get your reward.